serverless/compose/README.md

 All Serverless Framework commands are supported via service-specific commands, including custom commands from plugins.

+### Service-specific commands when using parameters

+The `serverless-compose service-a:deploy` command is the equivalent of running `serverless deploy` in service-a's directory.
+Both approaches can be used.

+However, if "service-a" uses `${param:xxx}` to reference `serverless-compose.yml` parameters, then `serverless deploy` will not work.
+Indeed, `${param:xxx}` cannot be resolved outside of Serverless Framework compose.

+In these cases, you must run all commands from the root: `serverless-compose service-a:deploy`.

 ## Differences with `serverless.yml`

 Unless documented here, expect any `serverless.yml` feature to not be supported in `serverless-compose.yml`.
 For example, it is not possible to include plugins or use `serverless.yml` variables (like `${env:`, `${opt:`, etc.) inside `serverless-compose.yml`.